 Become an MFT and Empower Others to Thrive

-Develop a solid foundation in the theoretical and applied practice of professional counseling to help improve the lives of individuals, couples, and families with Azusa Pacific's Master of Arts in Clinical Psychology with an emphasis in Marriage and Family Therapy (MFT).
-Learn to care for the whole person as you benefit from the program's interdisciplinary studies in theology, ethics, and psychotherapy.
-You can also choose to focus your studies and add a concentration in Substance Use Disorders.
+Develop a solid foundation in the theoretical and applied practice of professional counseling to help improve the lives of individuals, couples, and families with Azusa Pacific’s Master of Arts in Clinical Psychology with an emphasis in Marriage and Family Therapy (MFT).
+Learn to care for the whole person as you benefit from the program’s interdisciplinary studies in theology, ethics, and psychotherapy.
 The MFT program meets the current requirements for California licensure as a marriage and family therapist.

 Gottman Couples Therapy Level 1 Certificate